kudobuilder/kudo/keps/draft-ephemeral-test-environments.md

 }
 ```

-The `ClusterController` watches for `ClusterClasses` to exist and then ensures that the proper number of `State` objects always exist:
+The `ClusterController` watches for `ClusterClasses` to exist and then ensures that the proper number of `TerraformState` objects always exist:

-* If there are `maximum` `States` already existing, it does nothing - even if there are not `minimumAvailable` `States` unassigned.
+* If there are `maximum` `TerraformStates` already existing, it does nothing - even if there are not `minimumAvailable` `TerraformStates` unassigned.
-* If there are less than `minimumAvailable` `States` unassigned, then it creates a new `State`.
+* If there are less than `minimumAvailable` `TerraformStates` unassigned, then it creates a new `TerraformState`.

 The `ClusterClass` should have labels set in the metadata indicating details about the cluster, e.g., provider, region, size.
 These labels are used by `ClusterClaims` to select cluster classes.

 #### Claiming a test environment

-A test environment (`State`) can be claimed by creating a `ClusterClaim` object describing the desired cluster:
+A test environment (`TerraformState`) can be claimed by creating a `ClusterClaim` object describing the desired cluster:

 ```
 type ClusterClaim struct {